Thailand Food Guide – How to Eat and Order Like a Local Thai

 AC Market Food Court in Sai Mai, Bangkok

-I have to admit, when I first arrived in Thailand I wasn’t too crazy about trying out Thai food.
+I have to admit, when I first arrived in Thailand, I wasn’t too crazy about trying out the different Thai foods.
 I’ve been to a few Thai restaurants in NYC and that’s it.
+It left a bad impression because frankly, I wasn’t too impressed.

-But after living in Thailand for so long I started appreciating the gourmet and cultural aspects of Thai food I came across every single day.
+But after living in Thailand for so long, my eyes finally opened.
+I started appreciating the gourmet and cultural aspects of true Thai food I came across daily.

 I come from a Chinese-American background.
-So there’s was a learning curve adjusting to Thai ingredients and the style of taste.
-Even though Chinese food and Thai food are remarkably similar in style and ingredients.
+There was a slight learning curve in adjusting to Thai ingredients and the style of Thai taste.
+And even though Chinese food and Thai food are remarkably similar in style and ingredients.

 Getting used to the spiciness of Thai foods took some time.
 Especially the morning after, if you know what I mean…

-The Wayfaring Soul Tip #209 – “Have some milk ready if you’re planning to experiment with spicy foods.
-The protein in it helps put out the fire.”
+The Wayfaring Soul Tip #209 – “Have milk at the ready if you’re planning to experiment with spicy foods.
+The protein in milk helps put out the fire.”

-I remember my first ever plate of Som Tom (papaya salad) I ate.
-At first glance, it looks like a plate of Asian coleslaw.
+I remember exactly the first plate of Som Tom (papaya salad) I ate.
+At first glance, it looked like an innocent plate of Asian coleslaw.
+Knife cut raw green mangos shredded into a mound.
+Then splashed with lime, fish sauce, and other seasonings.

-Boy, I tell you, my first bite of Som Tom, I felt like my tongue got used as a punching bag.
+Boy, I tell you, my first bite of Som Tom.
+I felt like my tongue was hit with a flamethrower with a fresh tank of gasoline.

-That’s why Thais are addicted to it.
+That’s why Thais are addicted to Som Tom.
 They love their food!
 And so do I.

-In areas heavily visited by tourists you will see plenty of menus with English and Chinese.
-Popular seaside resorts in Pattaya and Phuket even have Russian on Thai menus.
+In the areas heavily visited by foreigners menus in English and Chinese are readily available.
+Popular seaside resorts in Pattaya and Phuket even have Russian on their Thai menus.

 THAILAND HAS A HUGE INTERNATIONAL FOOD SCENE – BUT STICK WITH THAI FOOD, OKAY?

-Lots of foreign restaurants are found throughout the kingdom.
-Many expats and Thais that have foreign food experiences from abroad have started restaurant businesses serving Western foods.
+Many foreign restaurants are found throughout the kingdom.
+You’d be surprised by the amount of expats and Thais who have foreign food experiences from abroad who have started restaurant businesses, eateries, and bars, serving Western and East Asian foods.

-Sure, you can stay in Thailand and solely live off of burgers and pizzas.
-Why you want to is entirely up to.
+Sure, you can live solely off of burgers and pizzas in Thailand.
+Why you want to is entirely up to you.

-I know certain Thai ingredients could be off putting.
-Like fresh pig’s blood splashed into your bowl of noodles.
-I can deal with chicken feet, innards and the dreaded century old egg in my congee.
+I know certain Thai ingredients could be off-putting like fresh pig’s blood splashed into your bowl of noodles.
+However, I can deal with chicken feet, innards, and the dreaded century-old egg in my congee.

-Although these popular Thai ingredients on your plate or bowl may seem odd at first, I suggest trying it.
+Although these popular Thai ingredients on your plate or bowl may seem odd at first, I suggest trying them.

 Thai congee with pork and century old egg

 The black egg has many different names.
-One of them is century old egg…
+One of them is a century-old egg…

 The Wayfaring Soul Tip #413 – “The smaller the chili pepper the bigger the kick!”

 Your children should be fine eating local Thai foods.
-There are lots of variety of rice, noodles and soups.
+There are lots of varieties of fried rice, noodles, and soups.
 Not all dishes are prepared with fiery hot chili peppers.

 Most Thai-Chinese dishes are not spicy.
-Even then most vendors are aware they should take it easy when serving foreign customers.
+Food vendors are mindful to go light on chili peppers when serving foreign customers on default.

-I think introducing your children to local Thai food is a perfect way for them to explore a culture different than their own.
+I think introducing young children to local Thai foods is a perfect way for them to explore a culture different than their own.
 And to expand their taste palette.

-Today there are many foreign fast food chains all over the big cities of Thailand.
-You always have the option of taking your kids to one if they are absolutely resistant to try local Thai foods.
+Today there are many foreign fast food chains all over the big cities in Thailand.
+You always have the option of taking your kids to McDonald’s or KFC if they are resistant to trying local Thai foods.

 Picture Menu at Thai Food Vendor